 "Perform This Way" is a Lady Gaga parody, and at one point, Al is seen wearing a peacock costume.
 Peacocks are known to flaunt their weird colorful tail feathers in order to gain attention and show off.
 Lady Gaga does exactly that, except she doesn't have feathers.
 Usually.

-Even better, he performs "Perform This Way" live on tour...in said peacock costume.
+Even better, during the Alpocalypse tour he performed "Perform This Way" in said peacock costume.

 Al became a vegan in 1992.
 So every song about food he's recorded since 1992 is probably about one he doesn't even eat.

 What about "Grapefruit Diet"?

 Al does guest vocals on a track on Mike Phirman's album The Very Last Songs I Will Ever Record (Part One).
 The character Al's portraying?
 Meat sold by street vendors, giving Mike a hard time for not eating it.